 So what does social media actually track and what does this mean for you?

-Along with behavioral insights, most social media sites also track demographic, geographic and psychographic data, which is one of the reasons why it’s such an integral tool for modern digital marketers and brands alike.
+Along with behavioural insights, most social media sites also track demographic, geographic and psychographic data, which is one of the reasons why it’s such an integral tool for modern digital marketers and brands alike.

 With over 3 billion daily active users on social media, that’s around 42% of the population, a figure that is ever-increasing, it’s vital that brands understand the importance and potential impact of a positive social media presence.
 Why?
 Because social platforms are where your audience resides; where they talk, interact, share feelings, experiences and review, well, everything.